 - work directly with teams on a project;

-- make first version of UX deliverables with teams (like Personas and Journey Maps);
+- make first versions of UX deliverables with teams (like Personas and Journey Maps);

 - help make a clear business case for spending more time on the front-end and user experience.

-I also help teams set themselves up for making continuous improvements in future by picking up bits of work that they don’t have capacity for, then walking them through what I did, how I did it, and why I made the choices I did.
+I also help teams set themselves up for making continuous improvements in future.
+I pick up bits of work that they don’t have capacity for, then walk them through what I did, how I did it, and why I made the choices I did.
 I help back-end developers learn more about the front-end, help front-end developers learn more about UX, and help both to write better, faster, more widely supported code.

-I work on the front-end of projects across various tech stacks (Rails, Django, .NET MVC, Ember, WordPress) building templates and front-end Style Guides.
-I set up and uses task runners like Gulp and Grunt, and use pre-processors like Sass and Less to make CSS a bit friendlier to use.
-I make UX deliverables like Personas and Journey Maps, conduct usability reviews, and run usability tests.
+I set up and use task runners like Gulp and Grunt, and use pre-processors like Sass and Less to make CSS a bit friendlier to use.